 Famous styles include brocade (where gold thread is woven onto the borders of fabrics) and bandhini (tie and dye work).
-The tied and dyed fabrics also known as bandhej, produced exclusively in India, are perhaps the finest in the world.
+The tied and dyed fabrics, also known as bandhej and produced exclusively in India, are perhaps the finest in the world.
 Mirror work is supposed to be huge in Gujarat

 F) Kashmir (Woolen handicrafts)

 'Paradise on Earth', Kashmir is famous for its shawls and carpets.
 One of the more popular kinds of Kashmiri shawls are Jamavars that are made of brocaded woolen fabrics, either in pure wool or sometimes blended with cotton.
 Pashmina shawls are unquestionably soft and their yarn is spun from the hair of the rare and elusive Ibex, found 14,000 ft above sea level.
 Although pure Pashmina is expensive, blending it with wool brings down the cost.
 Shahtoosh shawls are woven with the hair of the Tibetan antelope and are renowned for their lightness, softness and warmth.
 It's believed that a genuine Shahtoosh of any size passes through a finger ring.

 Kashmiri carpets are world renowned mainly for two reasons.
 First, they are handmade and secondly, they are always knotted and never tufted.